Michael J. B. Messemer: Political career

-M. J. B. Messemer's political ambitions began young with his father and grandfathers political prowess within the German community of New York and Tammany Hall.
-Messemer's intention for political power become evident upon the completion of his studies when he rand for Coroner.
-His association as one of the most senior members representing the German community and medical professionals began in 1875.
+Messemer's political ambitions began young, strongly influenced by his grandfathers involvement with the German community of New York and Tammany Hall.
+Messemer's intention for political position became evident upon the completion of his studies when he ran for City Coroner.
+His association representing the German community and medical professionals began in 1875.
 He would attempt to run on at least four occasions for the position of Mayor of New York, but was always defeated in early ballots by the Irish opposition of Tammany.

-Messemer often acted as representative for the City of New York at State events in Washington and to visiting dignitaries, the most notable occasion being an evening cruise in honor of Prince Don Augusto in which anarchists attempted to bomb the vessel in an act of terror.
+Messemer was often called upon as representative for the City of New York at events in Washington and to visiting dignitaries visiting the city.
+The most notable occasion being an evening cruise in honor of Prince Don Augusto of Brazil in which anarchists attempted to bomb the vessel in an act of terror.
 He was known throughout his career for being particularly savvy when it came to political campaigning among the various ethnic groups of New York.
 It was known among many that he utilized his command of nearly every language in the city and cheery disposition to engage a more personal audience with voters.
-A number of political satires at the time mocked Messemer's name in relation to his ability to address any audience, some of these being; Michael J. B. Messemer and M. J. B. Messemer to the natives, M. Jean Baptiste Messemer to the French, Mike Messemer to the Irish, Michel Johann B. Messemer to the Germans, Maccaroni J. B. Messemer to the Italians, and the most satirical, Montgomery Jacqueminot Bleached Messemer.
+A number of political satires at the time mocked Messemer's name in relation to his ability to address any audience with a verse;

+Michael J. B. Messemer and M. J. B. Messemer to the natives, M. Jean Baptiste Messemer to the French, Mike Messemer to the Irish, Michel Johann B. Messemer to the Germans, Maccaroni J. B. Messemer to the Italians, and the most satirical, Montgomery Jacqueminot Bleached Messemer.

+His tenure as Coroner is well documented in national newspapers, in part to the media sensationalism Messemer himself deployed.
+Between 1885 and 1894, his cases made headlines often with Messemer overstepping the bounds of his office.
+His tactics made enemies among his peers but influenced later generations of medical examiners and police agencies to employ science and reasoning to solve murder cases.